-If the cost of capital is above a threshold, the entrepreneur borrows only to fund investment, in which case asset liquidation following market exclusion is only partial and debt is risk-free.
-As in the baseline model with moral hazard, for lower costs of capital, the entrepreneur prefers to borrow against its entire future output to consume early.
+If r is above a threshold, the firm borrows only to fund investment, in which case asset liquidation following market exclusion is only partial and debt is risk-free.
+For lower values of r, the firm prefers to borrow against its entire future cash flows to fund a date-0 payout as well.
 Debt becomes risky, and leveraged payouts have a negative impact on productive efficiency as they entail liquidating the entire assets when rollover risk materializes.
-Adverse selection Suppose that there is no moral hazard in the baseline model: The probability of success of a project e is exogenously given, and there is no cost of effort $(\pi = +\infty)$.
-The entrepreneur may be of two types, "good" or "bad".
-A good entrepreneur's project succeeds almost surely whereas that of a bad entrepreneur almost surely fails.
-The entrepreneur privately observes her type.
-Her counterparts share the prior belief that she is good with probability q.
-All entrepreneurs' actions are publicly observed.
+Adverse selection Suppose that there is no moral hazard in the baseline model: The probability of success of a project e is exogenously given, and there is no cost of effort $(\pi = +\infty)$ .
+The firm's investment technology may be of two types, "good" or "bad".
+A good technology succeeds almost surely (e = 1) whereas a bad one almost surely fails (e = 0).
+The shareholder privately observes the project's type.
+Outside financiers share the prior belief that a technology is good with probability q.
 The equilibrium is as follows: Proposition 5.
-(Adverse selection, investment, and leveraged payouts) - If $r \ge q^2 R$, then the entrepreneur borrows and invests $I = 1/r^2$ if good, and 0 if bad. - If $r < q^2R$, then the entrepreneur, regardless of her type, borrows $2q^2/r^2$, invests q^2/r^2 , and consumes the residual. - Debt is safe in the former case and subject to default with probability 1-q in the latter one.
+(Adverse selection, investment, and leveraged payouts) - If $r \ge q^2 R$ , then the firm borrows and invests $I = 1/r^2$ if good, and 0 if bad. - If $r < q^2R$ , then the firm, regardless of its type, borrows $2q^2/r^2$ , invests $q^2/r^2$ , and pays out the residual to the shareholder. • Debt is safe in the former case and subject to default with probability 1-q in the latter one.

 Proof.
-See Appendix A.
+See Appendix B.

-A good entrepreneur may borrow only to invest, in which case a bad one does not mimic her and refrains from borrowing as she does not benefit from investment.
-The good entrepreneur may alternatively borrow beyond her investment needs in order to consume against future output.
-In this case a bad entrepreneur mimics her, and so the good entrepreneur incurs a lemons discount.
-If the interest rate is sufficiently low, however, the good entrepreneur does prefer to borrow for consumption despite this discount.
+A good firm may borrow only to invest, in which case a bad one does not mimic it and refrains from borrowing as it cannot benefit from investment.
+A good firm may alternatively borrow beyond its investment needs in order to fund a date-0 shareholder payout.
+In this case a bad firm mimics it, and so the good firm incurs a lemons spread.
+If the interest rate is sufficiently low, however, the good firm does prefer to borrow for a payout despite this spread.
 Overall, as in the moral-hazard case again, lower rates trigger leveraged payouts, and debt becomes riskier because it is backed by a pool of assets of lower quality.
-Furthermore, average productive efficiency decreases as improductive entrepreneurs borrow.
-2.2.3 Optimal security design with continuous payoffs Suppose that instead of succeeding with probability e, an investment I delivers a payoff lf(I) when the entrepreneur invests I and exerts effort e, where l admits a p.d.f. $\psi(e, l)$ over [0, 1].
-We can w.l.o.g. write the security sold by the entrepreneur as s(l)f(I).
-We restrict the security to be such that s is increasing with $0 \le s(l) \le l$.
+Furthermore, average productive efficiency decreases as improductive firms borrow.
+2.2.3 Optimal security design with continuous payoffs Suppose that instead of succeeding with probability e, an investment I delivers a payoff lf(I) when the firm invests I and the shareholder exerts effort e, where l admits a p.d.f. $\psi(e,l)$ over [0,1].
+We can w.l.o.g. write the security sold to outside financiers as s(l)f(I).
+We restrict the security to be such that s is increasing with $0 \le s(l) \le l$ .
 Proposition 6.
-(Continuous output distribution and standard debt contract) If $(\partial \psi/\partial e)/\psi$ exists and is increasing in l, then the entrepreneur optimally issues a standard debt contract, that is, a claim of the form $\min(l,d) f(I)$ for given d,I. Proof.
-See Appendix A.
+(Continuous output distribution and standard debt contract) If $(\partial \psi/\partial e)/\psi$ exists and is increasing in l, then the firm optimally issues a standard debt contract, that is, a claim of the form $\min(l,d)f(I)$ for given d,I. Proof.
+See Appendix B.